-by Evilu Pridgeon, Secretary of The Dallas Way
+by Evilu Pridgeon, President of The Dallas Way

 I started my teaching career with DISD in a new middle school with an open classroom concept during the first year of desegregation and busing.
 Nolan Estes was the superintendent at the time and was considered to be very progressive and innovative.

 I remember the day very clearly, however – it was on the front page of the Dallas Morning News – that Nolan Estes was quoted as saying that any teachers who were found to be homosexuals would be immediately fired.
 Within 24-48 hours another article stated that he rescinded that statement when it was pointed out to him that somewhere between 20-40% of DISD teachers were gay, and that it might cause a problem if he were to fire us all.